Australia and Serbia leaders discuss Novak Djokovic's visa - NewsBreak

 Australia and Serbia leaders discuss Novak Djokovic's visa

-MELBOURNE, Australia — (AP) — The prime ministers of Australia and Serbia on Tuesday discussed Novak Djokovic's precarious visa after the top-ranked Serbian tennis star won a court battle to compete in the Australian Open but still faces the threat of deportation because he is not vaccinated against COVID-19.
+The prime ministers of Australia and Serbia on Tuesday discussed Novak Djokovic s precarious visa after the top-ranked Serbian tennis star won a court battle to compete in the Australian Open but still faces the threat of deportation because he is not vaccinated against COVID-19.

 The deportation drama has polarized opinions and elicited strong support for the 20-time Grand Slam winner in his native Serbia.